canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ## Removing devmode
 Duration: 2:00

-positive
-: *Lost or starting from here?*
-This [snapshot][step4] shows what your directory should look like at this point.

 One last thing you might want to do before the snap is ready for wider consumption is to remove the `devmode` status.